ravi9/openvino-wiki/GPUPluginDebugUtils.md

 ## Dump execution graph
 The execution graph (also known as runtime graph) is a device specific graph after all transformations applied by the plugin.
-It's a very useful feature for performance analysis and it allows to quickly find a source of performance regressions.
-Execution graph is can be retrieved from the plugin using `GetExecGraphInfo()` method of `InferenceEngine::ExecutableNetwork` and then serialized as usual IR:
+It's a very useful feature for performance analysis and it allows to find a source of performance regressions quickly.
+Execution graph can be retrieved from the plugin using `GetExecGraphInfo()` method of `InferenceEngine::ExecutableNetwork` and then serialized as usual IR:
 ```cpp
     ExecutableNetwork exeNetwork;